Seriousattempts/ShaderScriptContainer/README.md

 ### *1*. **Download the following:**
 - VcXsrv Windows X Server: https://github.com/marchaesen/vcxsrv
 - Docker Desktop: https://www.docker.com/products/docker-desktop/
-*Maybe WSL2 (I already had it downloaded, so not sure if needed)
 - Install both
 ### *2*. **Download the any of the 3 Retro Python files and it's respective dockerfile:**
 - GL Driver = `RetroGL & RetroGLDocker`